cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 change "--exp_code saved_model" with the model name (e.g."--exp_code Proposed_Method_1") and the "--data_root_dir FEATURES_DIRECTORY_RESNETxx" with the features with the specified bacbone (e.g. --data_root_dir FEATURES_DIRECTORY_RESNET50)

 ## License
-This extension to the Caffe library is released under a creative commons license, which allows for personal and research use only.
+This Python source code is released under a creative commons license, which allows for personal and research use only.
 For a commercial license please contact Prof Ching-Wei Wang.
 You can view a license summary here:
 http://creativecommons.org/licenses/by-nc/4.0/